epinio/docs/docs/installation/install_epinio.md

 Epinio is installed from a single Helm chart and, by default, it also installs [`Kubed`](#kubed), [`MinIO`](#s3-storage), [`Dex`](#dex) and a [container registry](#container-registry) in your Kubernetes cluster.

-You can disable the installation of `Kubed`, `MinIO`, `Dex` and the `container registry` by changing the settings as described in the respective sections.
+You can disable the installation of these sub charts by changing the settings as described in the respective sections.

 ## Prerequisites
 See [system requirements](../references/system_requirements/global.md) for a detailed list of external components your